ml-cube/ml3-platform-docs/md-docs/api/python/client.md

 * **rule_id**  : the id of the rule to update
 * **name**  : the name of the rule.
 If None, keeps the existing value.
-* **model_id**  : the id of the model, only required if event_type
+* **model_name**  : the name of the model, only required if monitoring_target is set to MODEL.
-    is set to PERFORMANCE.
     If None, keeps the existing value.
 * **detection_event_type**  : the type of detection event that this rule should respond to.
 If None, keeps the existing value.
 * **monitoring_target**  : the type of monitoring target that this